 Mike Kolodzik (149 pounds) is ranked at No. 7 by The Open Mat (TOM), while Mike D'Angelo (157) sits at No. 12, and Jonathan Schleifer (165) places at No. 15.

 Lehman F&M Open Recap: Antonio Pelusi secured the highest-ever finish for a Diplomat wrestler at the David H. Lehman F&M Open with a second-place showing at 285 pounds to lead a group of Diplomat competitors on Saturday afternoon in Lancaster.

 Competing unattached, Paddy Quinlan (141 pounds) also found success for F&M by taking third – good for his career-best performance at the tournament and the fourth straight year he placed in the top five.

 Circle Your Calendars: The Diplomats first home dual of the season is set for Saturday, Jan.
 20 when F&M hosts a pair of EIWA opponents in the Mayser Center, taking on Brown at 12:00 p.m. and Harvard at 2:00 p.m.

 Wins Leaders: Antonio Pelusi, a 2016 NCAA Qualifier at 285 pounds, paces the Diplomats with a 14-5 record, including a 4-1 mark in duals.
 Following a 4-0 December, Pelusi went 4-1 at last weekend's home Lehman F&M Open Tournament to continue his strongest stretch of the year.

-Anthony Mancini holds a 15-8 record during his redshirt season at 184 pounds.
+Anthony Mancini holds a 15-8 record this season, competing unattached at 184 pounds.